cloudposse/docs/content/tutorials/geodesic-getting-started.md

 ### 2. Authenticate with AWS + aws-vault

 Great -- we've started up Geodesic so now we need to authenticate with AWS.
-To accomplish this, Geodesic relies on [`aws-vault`]({{< relref "reference/tools.md#aws-vault" >}}) to manage our credentials and retrieve access tokens from AWS to provide us with authenticated sessions.
+To accomplish this, Geodesic ships with [`aws-vault`]({{< relref "reference/tools.md#aws-vault" >}}) to help manage our credentials and retrieve access tokens from AWS to provide us with authenticated sessions.
 To set up a new profile, first [create a new IAM user and programmatic Access Key ID and Secret Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) and be sure to copy those values down somewhere.
 Now, in your Geodesic shell, let's do the following:

 ```bash
 # Since our Geodesic on linux, let's set the default backend to an encrypted file instead of our keyring